Welcome to today's edition of the Rush 24-7 podcast.

 It wasn't that nobody maintained that bridge.

-They finally did uh an investigation, they studied it, and they found that it was an engineering error from the get-goes, a design error.
+They studied it and they found that it was an engineering error from the get-go, a design error.

 It's money that should have been spent at first that wasn't spent where it should have been.